Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 A numerical result indicates the presence of HCV infection with active viral replication.

-Presence of anti-HCV antibodies (assay signal-to-cutoff ratio of <3.8 by EIA or <8.0 by chemiluminescence immunoassay) in individuals with negative HCV RNA results may be confirmed by RIBA / Hepatitis C Virus Antibody Confirmation by Recombinant Immunoblot Assay (RIBA), Serum.
+Presence of anti-HCV antibodies (assay signal-to-cutoff ratio of <3.8 by EIA or <8.0 by chemiluminescence microparticle immunoassay) in individuals with negative HCV RNA results may be confirmed with HCVL / Hepatitis C Virus Antibody Confirmation, Serum.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances